 Study of camera, film, printing, composition, light and lighting, flash, the principles of photojournalism, deadline shooting for sports, general news, spot news, and features.
 Building a portfolio and laboratory work are included.
-Prerequisite: JOUR 304 Media Writing (or JOUR 305 Media Writing, Honors) with a grade of 2.0 or above and JOUR 302 Infomania with a grade of 2.0 or above.
+Prerequisite: JOUR 301 Research and Writing (or JOUR 302 Research and Writing, Honors) or JOUR 304 Media Writing (or JOUR 305 Media Writing, Honors) with a grade of 2.0 or above.
 LEC.

 JOUR 415.
 Multimedia Reporting.
 3 Hours.

 Hands-on instruction in the gathering, writing, and presentation of news and information for newspapers, magazines, television, radio, and online media.
 Student work may appear in campus media.
-A 75-question test on grammar, usage and AP style will be required as part of the course.
+A 75-question test on grammar, usage and AP style will be required as party of the course.
 Requirement: Must obtain a grade of C (2.0) or higher to advance in the curriculum.
-Prerequisite: JOUR 302 (Infomania) with a C (2.0) or above, JOUR 304 (Media Writing) with a C (2.0) or above (or JOUR 305 Writing for Media, Honors with a C (2.0) or above), and passage of the grammar test.
+Prerequisite: JOUR 302 (Infomania), JOUR 304 (Writing for Media) (or JOUR 301 Research and Writing, JOUR 302 Research and Writing, Honors or JOUR 305 Research and Writing, Honors), and passage of the grammar test or JOUR 002 with a C (2.0) or higher and a satisfactory score on the grammar and usage test taken before JOUR 304 or completion of JOUR 002 with a grade of C (2.0) or above.
 LEC.

 JOUR 419.
 Multimedia Editing.
 3 Hours.

 This course emphasizes principles of editing for written and verbal expression, logic, visual presentation, organization, and news judgment for all forms of media: newspaper, magazine, broadcast, and online.
 Requirement: Must obtain a grade of C (2.0) or higher to advance in the curriculum.
-Prerequisite: JOUR 302 (Infomania) with a C (2.0) or above, JOUR 304 (Media Writing) with a C (2.0) or above (or JOUR 305 Writing for Media, Honors with a C (2.0) or above), and passage of the grammar test.
+Prerequisite: JOUR 302 (Infomania), JOUR 304 (Writing for Media) (or JOUR 301 Research and Writing, JOUR 302 Research and Writing, Honors or JOUR 305 Research and Writing, Honors), and passage of the grammar test or JOUR 002 with a C (2.0) or above also required.
 LEC.

 JOUR 420.
 Stratcom II: Principles of Advertising and Public Relations.
 3 Hours.

 This course deepens students' exposure to and understanding of two major disciplines within the broader area of strategic communication: advertising and public relations.
 Approximately half the course will be devoted to coverage of the principles of advertising; the other half will be devoted to coverage of the principles of public relations.
 Content will include defining the two professions, exploring their status within the broader area of strategic communication and analyzing current and projected professional activities.
 Students will gain an understanding of the principles of these evolving, separate but related major professions within strategic communication.
-Requirement: Must obtain a grade of C (2.0) or above to advance in the curriculum.
-Prerequisite: Admission to the School of Journalism and JOUR 320 with a grade of C (2.0) or above.
+Prerequisite: Admission to the School of Journalism and JOUR 433 for students who started at KU prior to Fall 2012.
+For those who started Fall 2012 or after, prerequisites are: Admission to the School of Journalism and JOUR 320.
 LEC.

 JOUR 460.
 Research Methods in Strategic Communication.
 3 Hours.

 Students conduct, analyze and apply research to develop strategy and guide decisions related to communication campaigns.
 In addition to studying qualitative and quantitative research methods as well as basic statistics, students develop critical thinking skills by defining research problems and producing insightful solutions.
-Requirement: Must obtain a grade of C (2.0) or above to advance in the curriculum.
-Prerequisite: Admission to the School of Journalism and JOUR 320 with a grade of C (2.0) or above.
+Prerequisite: Admission to the School of Journalism and JOUR 433 for students who started at KU prior to Fall 2012.
+For students starting Fall 2012 and after, prerequisite is admission to the School of Journalism and JOUR 320.
 LEC.

 This course offers students an opportunity to work with multiple media-studio and live production.
 This is a lab-intensive course designed with live newsroom and/or live in-the-field productions.
 Students will serve as producers/anchors and directors for programing at KUJH, Media Crossroads and other media.
-No student may earn more than four hours total in JOUR 506, JOUR 507, and/or JOUR 508, and no student may earn more than nine hours combined for course work in JOUR 210, JOUR 488, JOUR 507, and JOUR 508.
+No student may earn more than four hours total in JOUR 506, JOUR 507, and/or JOUR 508, and no student may earn more than eight hours combined for course work in JOUR 210, JOUR 488, JOUR 507, and JOUR 508.
 Excess hours of practicum will add hours to the total number of hours needed to meet graduation requirements.
-Limit of three hours enrollment in JOUR 488 in a student's total course work.
-Prerequisite: JOUR 210 or instructor permission.
+Limit of two hours enrollment in JOUR 488 in a student's total course work.
+Prerequisite: Completion of JOUR 101 with a grade of 2.0 or above or instructor permission.
 LAB.